mehulsingh750-dev/University/BIOL 1101/Chapter 12.md

 		- RNA polymerase used, no primer needed
 		- RNA are single strands
 		- URACIL replaces THYMINE, (A-->U instead of A-->T)
+	- RNA Polymerases
+		- **NO** primers needed to start complementary copy
+		- RNA is made in the 5' --> 3' direction and the DNA template is read 3' --> 5